dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 multiple processors.
 To proceed, press the "Run" button below the input parameters.

-Once the job is finished, the image viewer will display small green boxes around the pixels that have been marked as strong.
+Once the job is finished, the image viewer will display small blue boxes around the pixels that have been marked as strong.
 It is also useful to click on the "Report View" tab and scroll down to the "Analysis of strong reflections".
 This shows a graph of the number of strong spots found per image.
 In this case